darktable-org/dtdocs/content/preferences-settings/import.md

 This tab contains a number of default settings for the lighttable [import](../module-reference/utility-modules/lighttable/import.md) module.

-# import

-ignore JPEG images when importing film rolls
-: When you have RAW+JPEG images together in one directory it usually doesn't make sense to import both.
-Set this flag to ignore all JPEGs when importing images (default off).

-recursive directory traversal when importing film rolls : When importing images from a folder, also recursively import images from its sub-folders. (default off).

-creator to be applied when importing
-: If provided, automatically add this string as a metadata creator tag when importing images (default none).

-publisher to be applied when importing
-: If provided, automatically add this string as a metadata publisher tag when importing images (default none).

-rights to be applied when importing
-: If provided, automatically add this string as a metadata rights tag when importing images (default none).

-comma separated tags to be applied when importing
-: If you want to add further tags by default when importing images, you can provide them here as a comma separated list (default none).

-initial import rating
-: Initial star rating (from 0 to 5) for all images when importing a film roll (default 1).

 # session options

 These options define a naming pattern to organize images on disk when importing from a connected camera and when taking photos in the [tethering](../tethering/_index.md) view.